Richmond to Lancaster Turnpike: Origins and building

 In the 18th century, Richmond was the seat of a court of quarter sessions, it was a chief market in the area for goods and it was also the export point for metals and ores mined and quarried in Swaledale and Wensleydale.
 In addition to this, the Court of Archdeaconry extended quite far westwards beyond the Lancashire border, but all the major roads in the area bypassed Richmond to either the north or the east.
 At the same time, Lancaster was developing into a prosperous port with good links into Ireland, the Americas and the Baltic countries.
 The people in Wensleydale had also petitioned the local landowners to do something about the roads.
 One petitioner stated that the roads through Wensleydale were "so bad, ruinous, narrow and rocky that it is totally impassible at some Times of the Year for any kind of Wheel Carriages[sic] ...".
-Parliament approved the turnpike in 1751, and in June of the same year, the turnpike trust employed Alexander Fothergill as its surveyor with a salary of £30 per year.
+Parliament approved the turnpike in 1751, by the Richmond and Lancaster Road Act 1750 (24 Geo.
+2. c.
+17), and in June of the same year, the turnpike trust employed Alexander Fothergill as its surveyor with a salary of £30 per year.
 Fothergill became the surveyor for the eastern district (from Ingleton to Richmond).

 In 1755, the road was extended northwards from Richmond through to Piercebridge via Gilling West.
 This allowed for the important transport of Durham coal, although initially, coal was exempt from being charged for.
 Fothergill was not able to ride the entire course of the road until 1774, when the trustees of the turnpike were dissatisfied with his work and accused him of dishonesty in his financial affairs.
 As a result of this accusation, he was dismissed from his post of surveyor.